Skip to main content

 13:30-15:00 - Session 7: Group Exercises

-Capture the complete information to be submitted to ITU for an earth station communicating with a LEO satellite for inclusion in the Master International Frequency Register.
-Application of the key principles of orbit/spectrum regulation.
-This exercise will help participants understand the mandatory information to be provided to the BR to register their satellites in the Master File.
-It will also allow them to familiarize themselves with the BR software used for notification requests under Articles 9 and 11 of the Radio Regulations
+Applications of key principles of orbit/spectrum regulation.
+This exercise will help participants understand the mandatory information to be submitted to the BR in order to record their satellites in the MIFR.
+It will also allow them to become familiar with the BR software used notification requests under Articles 9 and 11 of the Radio Regulations

 15:00-15:30 - Coffee Break